Category

 What should I pay attention to for Equity-to-Margin ratio?

-Webull Financial LLC generally liquidates open positions if the client's Equity-to-Margin ratio drops to 4%.
+Webull Futures LLC generally liquidates open positions if the client's Equity-to-Margin ratio drops to 3%.
 Rates are subject to change at any time without notice.

 When the Equity-to-Margin ratio reaches 20%, 15% and 10% respectively, a liquidation alert will be sent on a best-efforts basis.
-We strongly recommend that you reduce your positions or make a deposit when you receive a liquidation alert.
+Reducing your positions or making a deposit when you receive a liquidation alert will increase your Equity-to-Margin ratio.

 Was this helpful?